Faithlife/FindReplaceCode/README.md

 Normally you would point the tool at a folder where you have made a copy of a project or solution that you want to modify.

-The folder path must be an absolute path to help avoid accidents.

 ### Find and Replace

 Each pair of arguments after the folder path indicate *text to find* and *text to replace* it with.